-Kimon Moerbeek is a director and education advisor.
-He leads the KL team together with Nora van der Linden.
+Kimon Moerbeek is a senior advisor in social innovation and education.
 Kimon works on new ideas, programmes and partnerships that contribute to social innovation; stimulating people’s capacity to improve their own environment is particularly important to him.
 This applies especially to education, but also to other areas.

 With his Education Pioneers initiative, he contributed to the founding of the Teachers’ Development Fund.++Teachers’ Development FundEducation Pioneers was an answer to top-down innovations in education, where teachers are often not involved and experience a lack of professional space.
 After seven years and more than 200 Pioneers, the initiative has won an enduring place in education within the framework of the Teachers’ Development Fund (LOF).
 Besides Education Pioneers, Kimon has developed various programmes for teachers, school leaders and educational organisations.
-As a board member, he encourages Kennisland to continue learning as an organisation and puts his expertise and knowledge to use where they are needed most.
 Kimon is also a board member at Kriterion, a foundation that runs various work placement companies for students.
 In addition, he is a member of the Scientific Advisory Board of the Ooa, a professional organisation for management consultants, and the Raad van Organisatieadviesbureaus (ROA, Council of Management Consultancy Bureaus).

 The publications to which Kimon has contributed give an insight into the programmes and projects he has developed.
 These include Labcraft: How labs cultivate change through innovation and collaboration, Searching for innovative school leadership: from practical research to innovative school leadership and Education Pioneers: from complaint to solution, the teacher as innovator: from practical research to innovation by teachers.